 A set number of digital files will be included with your session.
 The images are print ready, therefore will not be watermarked.
 See my investment page for more information.

 Yes and yes!
 I work with some incredible vendors that are available only to professional photographers, to give you the best possible products.
 Whether you’re looking to create that perfect gallery wall, or you’d like to have an heirloom quality album that will last for generations, I’m here to help.

 What is a reveal and ordering session?

-A few weeks after your session, we can meet at your home (or another location if you so choose) and you will finally get to see your finished images.
+I find that some people prefer to discuss their images and product needs in person.
+So if you’d like, a few weeks after your session, we can meet at your home (or another location if you so choose) and you will finally get to see your finished images.
 Together we'll go over your options for albums and wall art, and I will help you choose the products that best fit your needs.

 Do you shoot weddings or parties?

 Yes I do!
 I shoot small events, typically 50 people or less.
 I specialize in intimate affairs such as micro weddings, court house weddings, backyard weddings, and elopements.
 I accept other types of events on a limited basis.
 Please email me with your event requests.